adam-p/yesterday-i-learned/random.md

 1. [Honey nut cheerios don't contain almond anymore](https://consumerist.com/2014/06/09/heres-why-honey-nut-cheerios-dont-contain-nuts/).
 The flavour is now from peaches[' pits], which are a relative of almonds.
 1. When a helicopter or quadcopter descends vertically, (according to /u/eaterofdog) the vehicle may lose lift to the phenomenon called "prop wash".
 However, when researched online, prop wash seems to generate a leftward torque, rather than a downward force.
 1. Realtors don't do the lawyer stuff; lawyers do the lawyer stuff.
 You can (if you want) buy and sell houses without a realtor.
 "The real work in a real estate transaction is done by the lawyers... title searches, transfer of funds, lien registrations, signing of documents, and more...
 Real estate agents show the house, and very little more.
 They write the offer, but anyone can do that, the forms are pre-printed."
-1. Samsung is not an Android manufacturer for Google; [Samsung is a conglomerate that wants to take Android off Google](https://www.youtube.com/watch?v=2_L9j6mDJBg).
-No other series of devices have both Samsung and Google Apps suites.
 1. [Bruce Wayne talked to Batman once.](https://www.youtube.com/watch?v=tgCkmUS1IYI)
 1. "Having read the Dynamo paper, and knowing Cassandra to be a close derivative, I understood that these distributed databases prioritize write availability (Amazon wanted the “add to cart” action to never fail)."
 1. [Socialites have their own tier on Tinder.](https://www.theverge.com/2017/3/7/14848286/tinder-select-exclusive-dating-app)